systemd/systemd/docs/USER_GROUP_API.md

 2. `io.systemd.Multiplexer` → This service multiplexes client queries to all other running services.
 It's supposed to simplify client development: in order to look up or enumerate user/group records it's sufficient to talk to one service instead of all of them in parallel.
-Note that it is not availabe during earliest boot and final shutdown phases, hence for programs running in that context it is preferable to implement the parallel lookup themselves.
+Note that it is not available during earliest boot and final shutdown phases, hence for programs running in that context it is preferable to implement the parallel lookup themselves.